neoslashnet/neoslashnet/README.md

 - 🌱 I’m currently learning Python and DevOps

-- 🎓 I am currently working on my Master's degree in Cybersecurity from Central Washington University
+- 🎓 I'm currently enrolled in a Master's degree program in Cybersecurity at Central Washington University

 - 🧾 I hold industry wide certifications from ISACA, AWS, Microsoft, CSA, and CompTIA